 Named as a Top 30 Under 30 Leader in Sustainability by GreenBiz in 2017 and by Corporate Knights Magazine in 2016, David Harary is focused on mediating between science, management, and policy.
-He has cultivated experience consulting government agencies and utilities, building strategic communications plans with NASA Headquarters and has worked alongside policymakers on resource security at the federal and state levels.
+He has cultivated experience consulting government agencies and utilities, building strategic communications plans with NASA Headquarters, has worked alongside policymakers on resource security at the federal and state levels, and has fostered increased investments in corporate sustainability.
 In 2016, David helped develop strategic business partnership plans at the U.S. National Oceanic and Atmospheric Administration (NOAA) that will promote conservation and economic growth across the National Marine Sanctuary System.
+He now serves as a Program and Legislative Analyst with ASRC Federal for the nation’s premier environmental intelligence agency, NOAA’s National Environmental Satellite, Data, and Information Service (NESDIS) in Washington, D.C.

-With a Syrian Jewish heritage from Aleppo, David’s research has been inspired by human insecurity in the Middle East during the Arab Spring.
-His writing is multidisciplinary and covers ground in resource security, intelligence, technology, sustainability, and global trade.
-David’s writing and research has been published with the Woodrow Wilson Center’s New Security Beat, The Jerusalem Post, The Times of Israel, Journal of Science Policy and Governance, Harvard Kennedy School Review, Inquiries Journal and Cornell International Affairs Review.
+David’s research is multidisciplinary and covers ground in human security, intelligence, conservation, sustainability, trade, space and public-private partnerships.
+His latest writing has been published with the Woodrow Wilson Center’s New Security Beat, The Jerusalem Post, and The Times of Israel with journal articles appearing in the Journal of Science Policy and Governance, Harvard Kennedy School Review, Inquiries Journal and Cornell International Affairs Review.

 In 2014, David founded the award-winning non-profit think tank, Center for Development and Strategy.
-He holds an M.Sc. in Sustainability Management from the University of Toronto and a B.A. in Economics and Geography and International Trade from the State University of New York at Buffalo.
+He holds a Master of Science in Sustainability Management from the University of Toronto and a B.A. in Economics and Geography and International Trade from the State University of New York at Buffalo.

 Brian serves as Executive Director of the Center for Development and Strategy 501(c)(3).
 He is currently Vice Chair of Esonance, a Toronto-based performance consultancy.